klintan/ros2_video_streamer/README.md

 #### Features:
 - Stream images from folder
 - Stream video from path

-#### Future features:
 - Supply camera calibration file for camera or images to publish camera_info.

-Could hopefully serve as a more advanced example of a ROS2 python package which has some ROS2 dependencies such as `cv_bridge` and also some public Python libraries such as `OpenCV`.

 This is a work in progress.

 ## Install
-Create a virtual environment

 `colcon build --symlink-install`

 `source ./install/setup.bash`

-Make sure to activate `vision_opencv` first.
+Make sure to activate the workspace where `vision_opencv` is first.

 ## Usage

+#### Run a video file

-`ros2 run camera_simulator camera_simulator --type video --path <my-video-or-image-folder-path>`
+`ros2 run camera_simulator camera_simulator --type video --path <my-video-path>`

+#### Run a KITTI dataset folder
+If for some reason you do not have a bag file of CameraInfo (camera calibration information) and images, what this app can do is simulate this

+`ros2 run camera_simulator camera_simulator --type image --path <image-folder-path> --calibration_file <calibration-path>`

+In the data folder you'll find some examples of this, calibration configuration sample file (converted to ROS2 calibration file from 2009_09_08_calib.txt for the left camera (camera 1)) and some images.
+Start up `image_proc` as you would to rectify your images and you should be good to go.